-2.2.2.
-Strategic Goal of Structural Transformation
+2.2.2 Strategic Goal of Structural Transformation

 Promotion of structural transformation in the economy has been cited as one of the important strategic goals of Perspective Plan of Bangladesh 2010-21.
 In the structural transformation process, within the time of Perspective plan-2011-21, agriculture's share will decline from 22% in 2009 to 16% at the end of Sixth Five Year Plan and 15% by the end of Seventh Five Year Plan and share of industry will increase from 29% to 35% by the end of Sixth FY Plan and 40% by the end of Seventh Five Year Plan.
-Share of manufacturing will grow from 17% in 2010 to 26% in 2015 and 30% in 2021^{viii}.
+Share of manufacturing will grow from 17% in 2010 to 26% in 2015 and 30% in 2021^{vii} (Table-2.1).
 Taking past experiences into consideration, achieving 26% share of manufacturing by 2015 and 30% by 2021 as projected by perspective plan seems to have been highly challenging task.
 Hence, Sixth Five Year Plan has revised share of manufacturing downward to 22% by 2015.
+However, For Bangladesh to reach middle income threshold by 2021, manufacturing expansion is obligated to accompany hand-in-hand with highly productive farm and non-farm agriculture.